|

 of up to 32 troy ounces of gold production from one ton of synthesized

-other metals produced in the same operation!
-Oof course, gold
+and other metals produced in the same operation!
+Oof course,

-is financially vulnerable due to its relationship to the various
+gold is financially vulnerable due to its relationship to the

-international currencies.
-This was evident in a conversation with
+various international currencies.
+This was evident in a conversation

-Mr. Brian Russell, Consulate For Energy and Mining, South African
+with Mr. Brian Russell, Consulate For Energy and Mining, South

-Embassy, Washington, D.C..
-When I asked him for the cost to mine
+African Embassy, Washington, D.C..
+When I asked him for the

-an ounce of gold in South Africa, he immediately asked the question,
+cost to mine an ounce of gold in South Africa, he immediately

 However, there did appear to be an unwritten rule communicated

-This is easily rationalized due to the centuries of mining within
+ounce.
+This is easily rationalized due to the centuries of mining

-the country which has depleted their high grade reserves.
-The
+within the country which has depleted their high grade reserves.

-expensive metals from abundant, inexpensive premined base metals.
+the expensive metals from abundant, inexpensive premined base

-gold, was discovered in the Ural Mountains of Columbia, South
+than gold, was discovered in the Ural Mountains of Columbia,

-America in 1735.
-Later, large deposits were found in South Africa.
+South America in 1735.
+Later, large deposits were found in South

-This country now supplies sixty percent of the world's production.
+Africa.
+This country now supplies sixty percent of the world's

-Thirty percent is produced in Russia, with the remaining ten percent
+production.
+Thirty percent is produced in Russia, with the remaining

-of the platinum reserves being mined as trace metals in the vast
+ten percent of the platinum reserves being mined as trace metals

 In association with platinum, the precious metal industry recognized

-known as "PGMs."
-The Platinum Group Metals, in addition
+better known as "PGMs."
+The Platinum Group Metals,

-to Platinum (Pt) , consist of iridium (Ir) , osmium (0s) , palladium
+in addition to Platinum (Pt) , consist of iridium (Ir) , osmium

-platinum and rhodium can be found in automobile catalytic converters.
+For example, palladium, platinum and rhodium can be found in

 These metals are also found in other similar industrial applications